Binary Mechanisms under Privacy-Preserving Noise: Abstract

 \section{Abstract}

 We study mechanism design for public-good provision under a noisy privacy-preserving transformation of individual agents' reported preferences.
 The setting is a standard binary model with transfers and quasi-linear utility.
 Agents report their preferences for the public good, which are randomly ``flipped,'' so that any individual report may be explained away as the outcome of noise.
-We study mechanisms that seek to preserve the public decisions made in the presence of noise (noise sensitivity), pursue efficiency, and mitigate the effect of noise on revenue.
-The paper analyzes the trade-offs between these competing considerations.
+We study the tradeoffs between preserving the public decisions made in the presence of noise (noise sensitivity), pursuing efficiency, and mitigating the effect of noise on revenue.